sergmudrea/PentaFrame/README.md

     Penta Hub loads plugins automatically – on startup, the Hub scans /etc/penta/plugins/ for *.yaml files and registers every source.

     Crawlers index the new source – the plugin's index method tells the Hub how to fetch a list of available packages.
-This can be a simple REST call, parsing a Packages file, or executing a script inside a container.
 The retrieved data populates the Hub's database.

     Installation uses the plugin template – when a user requests a package from that source, the Resolver takes the install command from the plugin, substitutes the package name, and runs it inside the specified container.